Jack-Zhang-2018/Assessments/Jack-Week-0.md

 #### 1. What is one thing we did in class this week that helped you learn the most?

-I actually really like the lecture times because for me they serve as a forum to ask all the questions that I have.
+I feel like doing the live coding as a class helps me the most because it allows me to see a methodical and efficient approach to solving these coding challenges that I probably would not have come up with.